 1. Have some leftover raw vegetables from a veggie tray?
 Saute them in butter or oil to soften.
 You can then add them to omelets, frittatas, soups, stews, and casseroles.
 You can also roast them in the oven for a delicious meal or side dish.

-2. Having trouble with eating up leftovers before they go to waste?
+2. Have trouble with eating up leftovers before they go to waste?
 Make a list on your fridge of what needs to be used up.
 Plan meals and snacks around the leftovers.
 I know a lot of people who keep a whiteboard on the side of their fridge just for this reason.

 3. Freeze your leftovers.
 A lot of food can be frozen and will taste fine when reheated.
 I love to do this cooked meat especially because it makes a quick addition to casseroles.
-You can also do this with chili for a quick lunch for work or home.
+You can also do this with chili for a quick lunch for work or at home.

 4. Can your leftovers.
 Yes, you can preserve your leftovers by canning them.
 This works especially well with soups, stews, and chili.